 It is also revealed that the Heads in meet the Soldier are the Soldier's companion cubes.

 One Valve-made comic has a photo of the Heavy sleeping in his forest cabin, with Sasha layng next to him on a smaller bed.
 The Scout lampshades this odd situation.

 Trilo from case 3 of Phoenix Wright: Ace Attorney: Justice For All is a ventriloquist's dummy who seems to have a mind of his own.
 He may have been derived from the Batman character The Ventriloquist, as he also abuses his handler.

-The Ace Attorney series also has "Charley", a potted plant in the main character's office.
+The series also has "Charley", a potted plant in the main character's office.
 It's one of the few characters from the original series to show up in the fourth and fifth games.
 "Charley" could also be a reference to "Chuck the plant", from Maniac Mansion, which became a running in-joke and appears in many adventure games afterwards, such as Day Of The Tentacle and Enclosure.

 This shows up in Devil May Cryfanfiction with the Devil Arms, but since those bear the sentient souls of the defeated demon in question, it's something of a Justified Trope.
 More straightforwardly, in an early scene of the fourth game, Nero and Kyrie talk about Nero's "Red Queen" sword as if discussing a female.